The 3 stages of sales reporting

 "The complexity of maintaining this became overwhelming.
 It just wasn’t working.
 Rather than making us more productive, it slowed us down."

 And it wasn't just the integrations.
-Salesforce required a totally insane 16 clicks to log a call.
+Salesforce required an insane 16 clicks to log a call.
 After Foursquare switched to Close, it took two.
-And all of the functions that Salesforce didn't have—outbound and inbound calls, email, notes, and automatic logging—Close came with out of the box.
+All of the functions that Salesforce didn't have—outbound and inbound calls, email, notes, and automatic logging—Close came out of the box.

 close-activity-comparison-sales-reporting

-The sales team now onboards team members faster, runs more efficiently, and has better access to actionable information.
-Not because they switched to a more powerful tool, but because they switched to a simpler one.
+The sales team now onboard team members faster, runs more efficiently, and has better access to actionable information.
+Not because they switched to a more powerful tool but because they switched to a simpler one.

-This might surprise you, but it's actually the same thing you should do in stage 1.
-Invest in a simple tool that gives you a smaller number of actionable insights.
-Make sure it works really well for you.
+This might surprise you, but it's the same thing you should do in stage 1.
+Invest in a simple tool that gives you fewer actionable insights.
+Make sure it works well for you.

 Start using the CRM's API to connect it to your other software so you can pull insights from different teams and platforms.